 After forty years of service, the Elizabeth Stone House needs an integrated, supportive housing and community-based service complex for the individuals, families and neighborhoods we serve.
 The Elizabeth Stone House currently serves 500 homeless or at-risk individuals each year, an increasing number that still does not meet community demand.
 A new Stone House will almost double the number of at-risk families housed and quadruple the number of neighborhood families helped.

-That leaves $4 million where we need your help.
+That leaves less than a million where we need your help.
 You hold the key to transforming thousands of lives.
 Your donation will help us break ground soon.

 A new home means:

 - Accessible, affordable housing with support services for all residents.

 - Greatly expanded access to support groups, classes, education and job training resources for both residents and community-based clients